antronerds/r2-training-courses/docs/Finding_structural_variants.md

 To see how chromothripsis relates to clinical data we can investigate survival data in R2.

-* From  the left menu select Kaplan Meier > By annotated parameter
+* From the left menu in the main Graduate Training Course datascope panel select Kaplan Meier > By annotated parameter
+* Click next in the dataselection panel, the appropriate Neuroblastoma set has already been selected.
-* A selection menu appears, select the track cg_chromothripsis and click next
+* A selection menu appears, in the **use track** field select the track cg_chromothripsis and click next

 ---------
   ![](_static/images/R2d2_logo.png)**How does chromothripsis affect survival?**